Juste-Leo2/Pythautom/README.md

     *   Go to the **Local Server** tab (icon looks like `<->` on the left).
     *   Select your downloaded model from the dropdown at the top.
     *   Click the **"Start Server"** button.
+    *   **Network Setup (Optional):** If you want PythAutom to connect across the network, make sure LM Studio is set to allow connections from other devices (check the server settings in LM Studio, you might need to bind to `0.0.0.0` instead of `localhost`).
     *   **Important:** Keep LM Studio running with the server active while using PythAutom.

 ## How to Run

 1. Simply **double-click** the `run.bat` file located in the project's root directory.
 2. This batch script automates the setup process:
-    *   It checks if **UV** (a fast Python package installer and resolver) is installed.
+    *   It checks if **UV** (a *lightning-fast* Python package installer and resolver - Huge thanks to the Astral team for this incredible tool!) is installed.
 If not, it downloads and installs it locally within the project structure.
     *   It uses UV to create an isolated Python virtual environment named `.venv`.
     *   It installs the required Python libraries (`PyQt6`, `lmstudio-client`) into the `.venv` environment using UV.
     *   Finally, it launches the main PythAutom application (`main.py`) using the Python interpreter from the `.venv` environment.